code-rush/givel-info/givel/README.md

   - Description: Gets all users posts.
                 - Use *posted_time* to display time on post.

-- **create challenge**
-  - Path: /api/v1/users/{user_email}/challenge
-  - Method: **POST**
-  - Content-Type: application/json
-  - Required Data: description
-  - Optional Data: location
-  - Returns: *201 OK* Status Code and message if challenge created succesfully.
-  - Description: Creates challenge.
-To create a challenge, description is required.
-                 If it does not contain any description, it will raise a BadRequest Exception with a message.
-                 Provide location only when the user have their location services on for the application.
-The location should be a string in the following
-                 syntax: "City, State".

-- **edit challenge**
-  - Path: /api/v1/users/challenges/{user_email}
-  - Method: **PUT**
-  - Content-Type: application/json
-  - Data: description, id, key
-  - Returns: *200 OK* Status Code and message if challenge edited successfully.
-  - Description: Edits challenge description. {user_email} is the email id for the one editing the challenge.
-                 Only the creator of the challenge can edit the challenge.
-If someone else trys to edit the challenge, it raises a BadRequest Exception.

-- **get user's challenges**
-  - Path: /api/v1/users/{user_email}/challenge
-  - Method: **GET**
-  - Returns: *200 OK* Status Code and message if fetched challenges successfully.
-  - Description: Gets all users challenges.
-                - Use *posted_time* to display time on challenge.

 - **delete user's post**
   - Path: /api/v1/users/posts/{user_email}
   - Method: **DELETE**